Product

 1. Rated capacity may vary by fuel type.

-3. Measured according to ASME PTC 5O at 15 C and 1 atm on natural gas and biogas.
-Rated efficiency may vary by fuel type.
+3. Measured according to ASME PTC 50 at 15° C and 1 atm on natural gas and biogas.
+Rated efficiency is inclusive of 1% assumed efficiency reduction for inverter and line losses to the skid and may vary by site configuration and/or fuel type.

 4. Products comply with emissions limits in South Coast AQMD.